danjshannon/cps-500-computer-organization-and-os-design/readings/README.md

 >**most significant bit** *The leftmost bit in a MIPS word.*

+>**instruction format**  *A form of representation of an instruction composed of fields of binary numbers*

+>**machine language** *Binary representation used for communication with a computer system*

+>**hexadecimal** *Numbers in base 16*

+>**MIPS fields**
+> - op: Basic operation of the instruction, traditionally called the opcode
+> - rs: The first register source operand
+> - rt: The second register source operand
+> - rd: The register destination operand.
+It gets the result of the operation
+> - shamt: Shift amount.
+> - funct: Function.
+This field, often called the function code, selects the specific variant of the operation in the op field.

+>**opcode** *The field that denotes the operation and format of an instruction*

 ### Notes

 **Design Principals:**
 1. *Simplicity favors regularity.*
 2. *Smaller is faster.*
+3. *Good design demands good compromises.*